AP sources: Trump aide Stephen Miller speaks to 1/6 panel

 Associated Press

-WASHINGTON (AP) — Stephen Miller, who served as a top aide to President Donald Trump, was being questioned Thursday by the congressional committee investigating the Jan.
-6, 2021 insurrection, according to two people familiar with the matter.
+WASHINGTON (AP) — Stephen Miller, who served as a top aide to President Donald Trump, was questioned for hours Thursday by the congressional committee investigating the Jan.
+6, 2021 insurrection.

 Miller was a senior adviser for policy during the Trump administration and a central figure in many of the Republican’s decisions.
 He had resisted previous efforts by the committee, filing a lawsuit last month seeking to quash a subpoena for his phone records.

-The people familiar with his scheduled committee appearance spoke on the condition of anonymity to discuss private testimony.
-The interview took place virtually, according to one of the people.
+Miller was interviewed virtually for about eight hours, according to a person familiar with the matter who spoke on the condition of anonymity to discuss private testimony.
+A second person also confirmed that Miller appeared before the committee.
 A spokesperson for the committee said the panel had no comment, and Miller did not immediately return a message seeking comment.

 Miller is the latest in a series of sit-downs the committee has scored with those in Trump’s inner circle as lawmakers move closer to the former president by questioning people who were with him on the day of the attack or were his confidants in the weeks leading up to it.